Permanent Housing Expansion

 To address this complex problem, Pine Street has focused on a strategy to expand access to permanent housing, providing savings to taxpayers and restoring dignity to men and women who have lost everything.

-By 2015, Pine Street will expand its housing for chronically homeless adults by 300 units, while also reducing the demand for emergency shelter beds.
+By 2015, Pine Street will expand its housing for chronically homeless adults, while also reducing the demand for emergency shelter beds.
 Pine Street is strategically planning to shift the housing to shelter ratio from its present 50:50 to one that is weighted toward housing at 65:35.

 Pine Street’s houses are staffed by house managers, who handle maintenance and upkeep, and case managers, who work closely with tenants on a comprehensive plan, including accessing health services, job training or mental health resources.
 This supportive housing model has proven extremely effective.
 More than 85% of the chronically homeless individuals who are placed remain in housing long-term.

 Permanent supportive housing is a cost-effective, tested solution to end homelessness and greatly improves the quality of life for long-term homeless men and women.

 5% of guests use 53% of available bed nights.
 Housing these long-term guests will reduce the demand for shelter and free up capacity for emergency stays.